 After training as a contemporary dancer, Amanda performed with European dance companies for over ten years.
 In Europe, most contemporary dance companies engage in educational outreach work alongside the performance touring schedule.
 Amanda was fortunate enough to work with three companies in particular – attik DANCE, Panta Rei Danseteater and Bare Bones – that placed a strong emphasis on teaching as a means to inspire and educate young audiences.
 It was during this time that she gained a strong grounding in teaching creatively focused dance and physical theatre workshops.

-As Amanda transitioned away from performing she became interested in the relationship between dance and learning in general.
+As Amanda transitioned away from performing full time she became interested in the relationship between dance and learning in general.
 With Arts Council England funding, she established a pilot project in a collective of English primary (elementary) schools, applying dance and movement as a tool to engage children in a kinesthetic learning process and develop their physical and creative skills.
-For six years, Amanda worked as a dance specialist in over 50 primary schools across East Sussex, England, contracted to the South Downs School Sport Partnership (SSP; UK government funded organisation improving and coordinating high quality sport and dance provision in schools).
+Since then, Amanda worked as a dance specialist in over 50 primary schools across East Sussex, England, contracted to the South Downs School Sport Partnership (SSP; UK government funded organisation improving and coordinating high quality sport and dance provision in schools).

 Her work in this time included the provision of creative dance classes for children aged 5-11.
 Classes took place within the school day and were designed to meet curriculum standards for dance and to support student learning across all subject areas (e.g. science, geography, history, literature).
 Amanda collaborated with the South Downs SSP and East Sussex County Council to produce a filmed dance resource entitled ‘Learning in Motion’ which was delivered to primary schools along with a written resource pack and training sessions for school staff.